neon-jungle/wagtail-metadata/README.rst

 wagtail-metadata
 ================

-A tool to assist with metadata for social media and search engines.
+This plugin adds custom properties to your page models and then lets you output meta-attribute tags  using the included template tag.
+These tags help with search engine optimisations and for creating nice shareable links for social media, mainly Facebook and Twitter.

 Compatibility
 =============